simonambridge/RestServer/README.md

-# ReST Server - Query Cassandra Data Quickly
+# ReST Server - Query Cassandra Data Quickly Using Java, CQL and Solr

 ## Querying Data Using A ReST Web Interface